 By downloading the draft recommendations, participants agree to adhere to the following terms of the open comment period:

 - The content of the draft recommendations is copyright of the sponsoring organization(s) and shall not be published or distributed by any other individual or organization.

 - The content available for public comment is in draft form and is not for use in clinical practice or any other context.
 ASH will have no liability resulting from the use of the draft content or the information contained therein.

-- VTE in Surgical Hospitalized Patients
+Submit Comments on ASH Guidelines for VTE Prevention in Surgical Hospitalized Patients

-Sign up for UpdatesSubmit your email address to be notified of upcoming opportunities for public comment.back to top
+Sign Up for UpdatesSubmit your email address to be notified of upcoming opportunities for public comment.back to top